mhaih/Hoc_phan_mo_rong_dsa_deduptext/README.md

 ```

 ---
+## How to run/use this code base
+If user plans to run the code again, push the file gen_csv_file_and_eval.ipynb to Google colab and click run all; it will result the csv files and evaluation.
+Or else if wanting to run the demo code do the same for query_clusters.ipynb
+---
 ## 🚀 How to Run the Web Application

 This project includes a **Streamlit** dashboard that allows you to interactively search and visualize the clusters using all four methods.